 - Start with the Core Drivers.
 It’ll only need that disk for a second to load keyboard support, and other basics.

 - When asked for SCSI drivers, first use the “3.3 Driver Disk” and tell it to use option 4 — Adaptec 2940.
-This isn’t really present on your VM (no configuration in VMWare will let you use the SCSI drivers) but we just need to make the installer get past this step.
+This isn’t really present on your VM (no configuration in VMWare will let you use the SCSI drivers) but we just need to make the installer get past this step — note you may have to do it twice; just pick the same option again.

-- You’ll be asked a second time for SCSI drivers.
-I assume the first time is about the CD-ROM, and the second time is about the hard drive.
-In any case, this is the important driver.
-Insert the “3.3 Beta Drivers” disc, and press 1 to list its drivers.
+- You’ll be asked a second time for drivers.
+I assume the first time is looking for drives on the SCSI bus, and the second time is about IDE — which is what we’ll be using.
+That means this is the important driver step.
+Insert the “3.3 Beta Drivers” disc, and press 2 to list its drivers.
 Press 7 to go to the next page, and press 2 to choose “Dual IDE” option.

 - Finally press 1 to skip loading any other drivers, and continue…

-- The OS will begin to load, and then notice it needs some drivers again.
+- When you boot from the hard drive, the OS will begin to load, and then notice it needs some drivers again.
 It’ll list the devices it doesn’t know about on its own.
-Supply the “3.3 Beta Drivers” disc, and then the “3.3 Core Drivers” disc to continue…
+Supply the “3.3 Beta Drivers” disc, and any other disks it asks for.

 - Soon you’ll see the Graphical OS Loader kick-in.
 It’ll take a few minutes and then it’ll want the “3.3 Beta Drivers” disc again.
 At this point you should have mouse support, so things get a little nicer.
-Following that, it’ll want the “3.3 Core Drivers” disc again too.
+If you don’t get this far, make sure your hard drive image was pre-allocated, so that it passes the NeXTStep disk check.

 - You’ll see the famous beach ball from OS X (but in grayscale instead of color) and then a Summary of Devices.